-Context Objectives (j) The management procedures that the responsible person is required to adopt to ensure compliance with the Code, (i) Include details of the methods to be adopted for managing trees and maintaining a minimum clearance space as required by the Code: V/Line's high-level strategy to maintain minimum clearances space is as per the Electricity Safety (Electric Line Clearance) Regulations 2020 (clauses 24-29).
+Context Objectives (j) The management procedures (i) Include details of the methods to be adopted for managing trees and maintaining a minimum clearance space as required by the Code: responsible person is required to adopt to ensure compliance with the Code, which must: V/Line's high-level strategy to maintain minimum clearances space is as per the Electricity Safety (Electric Line Clearance) Regulations 2020 (clauses 24-29).
 V/Line's approach is to undertake an annual inspection of all spans within its network, and to ensure that the minimum clearance space (the minimum clearance space set out in the Code of Practice plus additional clearance required for sag and sway if required) is maintained for a 12-month window.
-Within the overarching program, the corrective works program to maintain minimum clearance space around spans in designated HBRA is prioritised to ensure compliance by 1 December or the declaration of the Fire Danger Period (FDP) annually. which must: This approach is the most practical way of managing the state-wide reserve network and supports V/Line's capacity to plan and deliver works that makes the best use of rail occupations (planned closures, between train services, or during the night between last and first train).
+Within the overarching program, the corrective works program to maintain minimum clearance space around spans in designated HBRA is prioritised to ensure compliance by 1 December or the declaration of the Fire Danger Period (FDP) annually.
+This approach is the most practical way of managing the state-wide reserve network and supports V/Line's capacity to plan and deliver works that makes the best use of rail occupations (planned closures, between train services, or during the night between last and first train).
 The ELC inspection program commences annually in March and runs for approximately three months (see 0).
 To ensure that corrective works in HBRA spans can be completed prior to the introduction of the Fire Danger Period across the state, inspections commence in the northwest of the state (in which the Fire Danger Period is normally declared first) and roll out progressively across the network.
-This approach aims to ensure that corrective works to achieve minimum clearance space is completed in HBRA before 1 December or introduction of the EDR (whichover achieve minimum clearance space is completed in HBRA before 1 December or introduction of the FDP (whichever occurs first).
+This approach aims to ensure that corrective works to achieve minimum clearance space is completed in HBRA before 1 December or introduction of the FDP (whichever occurs first).
 The reserve network is broken into line corridors, which form 39 distinct inspection and corrective work blocks.
 Each corridor is inspected, and work orders for any identified corrective works are sent to panel contractors as each work block is completed.
 Once corrective work orders are sent to cutting contractors, opportunities are identified to undertake the works and works safely and effectively, and works are programmed accordingly.
 Maximum response timeframes are as follows: